 Our highly skilled implant surgeons can add bone easily, so this is not something you should worry about.

 There are many different types of bone.
-Click here for our blog that explains the different types and how it can be added.
+Click here for our blog that explains the different types and how they can be added.

 Will they look fake?